Sidharth1743/SpineDAO-Final/README.md

-# Bio-XYZ Hackathon - Eliza with bioagent plugin
+# BIOxAI Hackathon - Eliza with bioagent plugin

-Chronos — a eliza OS agentic system designed for clinicians and biomedical researchers, combining a semantic network with an autonomous hypothesis engine.
+**Chronos** — an eliza OS agentic system designed for clinicians and biomedical researchers, combining a semantic network with an autonomous hypothesis engine.
 It extracts overlooked insights from historical spine surgery records and traditional medical texts, structuring them into RDF triple stores such as [Oxigraph](https://github.com/oxigraph/oxigraph) that bridges ancient wisdom with contemporary science.

 ## 🎯**How It Works**
 * **Digitization & Document Extraction**
     * Uses **Landing AI** to digitize undigitized historical spine surgery texts.
     * Extracts relevant clinical content through **agentic document processing**.
+* **Structuring for LLMs**
+    * Uses **LlamaIndex** to preprocess and structure unstructured documents for compatibility with LLMs.
 * **Decentralized Storage**
     * Stores digitized documents on **Pinata**, ensuring decentralized, redundant preservation and accessibility.
 * **Knowledge Graph Construction**